saltstack/salt/doc/topics/development/modules/index.rst

 Modules must be synced before they can be used.
 This can happen a few ways, discussed below.

-.. note:
-    Using saltenvs besides ``base`` may not work in all contexts.

 Sync Via States
 ~~~~~~~~~~~~~~~